vga101/gaiasky/docs/Data-catalogs-formats.rst

 this scene graph and are organized in a hierarchical manner depending on their geometrical and spatial relations.

-The data nodes in the scene graph are of multiple natures and are *loaded differently depending on their type*.
-Here we can make the first big distinction in the data nodes depending on where they come from:
+.. hint:: The data nodes in the scene graph are of multiple natures and are *loaded differently depending on their type*.
+Here we can make the first big distinction in the data nodes depending on where they come from.

+The different types of data are:

 - **Particle data**: usually stars which come from a star catalogue.
 - **Rest of data**: planets, orbits, constellations, grids and everything else qualifies for this category.